hanisaacs/simple/gitpractice.md

 This is the second line!

 And the third from the main branch.
+Third from conflict test branch.

 Final fourth line!!!